 If you’re unfamiliar with selecting lots of files at the same time click here How To Select Multiple Files In Windows

-Blank CD Capacity
+Blank CD Music Capacity.

 Windows Media Player will show you the remaining CD-R capacity just above the burn list.